open-contracting/standard/docs/guidance/map/beneficial_ownership.md

 For more information on the uses of beneficial ownership data in the context of procurement, see [Connecting the dots between beneficial ownership and procurement data](https://medium.com/opendatacoop/connecting-the-dots-between-beneficial-ownership-and-procurement-data-improving-processes-and-2fd0df9d9653).

 OCDS encourages the publication of company names, identifiers, and addresses.
-But, the core OCDS schema doesn’t cover beneficial ownership data.
+But, the OCDS schema doesn’t cover beneficial ownership data.

 Some procurement systems collect beneficial ownership data, usually when companies submit bids.
 This data is true at the time of collection.
 But, procurement systems don’t track later changes to the ownership and control of suppliers.
-This limitation is especially challenging for users interested in longstanding contracts, in which there may have been many changes.
+This limitation is especially challenging for users interested in long-standing contracts, in which there may have been many changes.

 Therefore, the preferred approach is to **publish separate contracting and beneficial ownership datasets**:

 *   Publish contracting data using OCDS.
-*   Collect beneficial ownership data in a separate beneficial ownership register
+*   Collect beneficial ownership data in a separate beneficial ownership register.
 *   Periodically confirm the accuracy of data in the register and record changes as they happen.
 *   Publish beneficial ownership data using BODS, including a history of changes.

-So that users can connect contracting data and beneficial ownership data, you should use the same [organization identifiers](https://standard.open-contracting.org/latest/en/schema/identifiers/#organization-ids) in both datasets.
+To allow users to connect contracting data and beneficial ownership data, you should use the same [organization identifiers](https://standard.open-contracting.org/latest/en/schema/identifiers/#organization-ids) in both datasets.

 Alternatively, you can **publish beneficial ownership data in OCDS** using the [beneficial owners extension](https://extensions.open-contracting.org/en/extensions/beneficialOwners/master/) if: